justapieop/touwa.js/README.md

 I'm not affiliated with the Hentaivn.tv team and i don't have permissions to change the original API.

-If you have any help on Endpoints' errors, please contact Hentaivn.tv team for support
+If you have any help on Endpoints' errors, please contact the creator of the [Touwa API](https://www.github.com/LilShieru/Touwa), [LilShieru](https://www.github.com/LilShieru)